 By Lynn McDonald

-It must be a big deal, as the Lewis and Clark IT department has been fighting the attack for nearly a week, and yesterday school authorities made the decision to close campus for the entire week while they continue battling the invasion.
+The Lewis and Clark IT department has been fighting the attack for nearly a week, and yesterday school authorities made the decision to close campus for the entire week while they continue battling the invasion.

-“I’m shocked that the ransomware attack happened so close to home.
-I am wondering why LCCC hasn’t applied the necessary security patches to prevent this from happening.”
+“I’m shocked that the ransomware attack happened so close to home,” former L&C student Misty Rijo said.
+“I am wondering why L&C hasn’t applied the necessary security patches to prevent this from happening.”

-The only thing that is clear at this point is that the campus is completely closed until further notice and all extracurricular activities have been canceled.
+The only thing that is clear at this point is that the campus is completely closed until further notice, and all extracurricular activities have been canceled.
 Lewis and Clark is keeping students and staff regularly updated through text messages, and they have set up an Emergency Operations Page for alerts.